boonebgorges/forum-attachments-for-buddypress/readme.txt

 Gives members the ability to upload attachments on their posts.

 This plugin was originally created for bbPress by _ck_.
 See the original plugin page here: http://bbpress.org/plugins/topic/bb-attachments/.
 Ported to BuddyPress 1.1 by boonebgorges.
-Please do not go to _ck_ for support, as this port to BP has nothing to do with him!
-Direct compliments only to _ck_ (95% of the code is his), complaints to boonebgorges (who probably screwed some stuff up!) http://teleogistic.net/2009/10/help-me-alpha-test-buddypress-forum-attachments/.
+Please do not go to _ck_ for support, as this port to BP has nothing to do with her!
+Direct compliments only to _ck_ (95% of the code is hers), complaints to boonebgorges (who probably screwed some stuff up!) http://teleogistic.net/2009/10/help-me-alpha-test-buddypress-forum-attachments/.

 == Installation ==